 Definitions

-1 Harassment: Men and women have a right not to be subjected to harassment at work, or to work in an intimidating environment.
-Legally, harassment is defined as occurring where an individual engages in unwanted conduct which has the purpose or effect of violating another person’s dignity, or creating an intimidating, hostile, degrading or offensive environment for that person.
-Please note that an individual may feel harassed or offended even when the inappropriate comment or conduct is not made towards or about them personally.
+2.0 Men and women have a right not to be subjected to harassment at work.
+Under the Equality Act 2010, harassment takes place when an individual engages in unwanted conduct, related to another’s protected characteristic(s), which has the purpose or effect of violating another person’s dignity, or creating an intimidating, hostile, degrading or offensive environment for that person.
+In deciding whether the unwanted conduct has the effect referred to, consideration must also be given to whether it is reasonable for the conduct to have that effect.

-Harassment can take a variety of different forms and can be written, verbal, non-verbal or transmitted electronically.
-Examples include repeatedly ignoring a colleague, through to subjecting him or her to unwelcome attention, ridicule or humiliation.
+Harassment can take a variety of forms and can be written, verbal, nonverbal, or transmitted electronically.
+Examples include repeatedly ignoring a colleague, subjecting them to unwelcome attention, ridicule or humiliation.
 More extreme forms of harassment and bullying include intimidation, physical threats or violence.
-Harassment may consist of a single incident or a series of incidents, and may not always be directed to or be about the person who makes a complaint of harassment.
-Harassment may not always be intentional, but is always unacceptable whether intentional or not.
+Harassment may consist of a single incident or a series of incidents and may not always be directed at or be about the person who makes a complaint of harassment.
+Harassment may not always be intentional, but it is always unacceptable, whether deliberate or not.

 • Sexual harassment can be physical conduct ranging from the invasion of personal space and/or inappropriate touching to serious assault.
 It can include questions or remarks about a person’s sex life, comments or ridicule about appearance or dress, unwanted sexual advances, sexually explicit remarks or innuendoes and/or pressure for sexual favours, displays or distribution of pornographic or sexually suggestive material, including graffiti, posters or other offensive material.

 • Racial harassment may include obscene gestures or jokes about, or gratuitous references to, a person’s colour, race, religion or nationality.
-It can include deliberate exclusion for reasons related to race.
+It can consist of deliberate exclusion based on race.
 It can also include offensive remarks about dress, culture or customs which have the effect of ridiculing or undermining an individual, or fostering hatred and/or prejudice towards individuals or particular ethnic groups.
-It also includes inappropriate displays of posters, or other offensive material.
-In some circumstances it can include pressure to participate in political/religious groups.
+It also includes inappropriate displays of posters or other offensive material.
+In some circumstances, it can involve pressure to join political/religious groups.

 • Harassment of people with disabilities can take the form of individuals being ignored, disparaged, ridiculed or denied opportunities because of mistaken assumptions about their capabilities.
 In such cases, disability, rather than ability, has become the focus of attention.
 Such harassment can include inappropriate personal remarks, jokes or inappropriate references to an individual’s appearance.